Toxic algae are naturally present in all New Zealand waterways. It’s important to know which algae in our waterways are harmful.

 If you are concerned about your dog, take it to the nearest vet immediately.
 Toxic algae can affect dogs within minutes in extreme cases.
 Make sure to tell your vet that you think it may have ingested toxic algae, so that they can give it the best treatment as quickly as possible.

 Swallowing water containing toxic algae can make humans very sick with symptoms such as nausea, vomiting and diarrhoea.
 Contact can also cause irritation of the skin, eyes, nose and mouth.
+Keep an eye on children, as they may touch algae then put fingers in their mouth.

 If you think you, or your child, are experiencing a reaction after swimming/playing in a river, seek urgent medical attention.
 Let your doctor know that you think you have swallowed toxic algae, so that they can inform Regional Public Health of the incident.